armijnhemel/devicecode/README.md

 # DeviceCode: crowdsourced device data parser

-This project contains tools to parse content from the [TechInfoDepot Wiki][techinfodepot] and [WikiDevi][wikidevi] websites.
+This project contains tools to parse content from the [TechInfoDepot Wiki][techinfodepot], [WikiDevi][wikidevi] and [OpenWrt][openwrt] websites.

-It parses the content from an XML dump, tries to convert the data into something more useful and unify all the different ways that people have entered data.
+It parses the content from an XML dump (TechInfoDepot and WikiDevi) or CSV dump and Wiki pages (OpenWrt), tries to convert the data into something more useful and unify all the different and sometimes creative ways that people have entered data.
 This is why the code is quite hairy, [but it is necessary][metacrap].

 Despite data quality issues these wikis are by far the best source of information about devices currently available under an open license, as vendors